zhaone/LaneGCN_ref/README.md

 }
 ```

-All the output of the experiment will be save in `save_path` which have the following structure:
+All the output of the experiment will be saved in `save_path` which have the following structure:

 ```plaintxt
 .